Missing audio files or VST / AU plugins

 - macOS - Usually developers install VST plugins to the default folders (../Library/Audio/Plug-ins/VST and ../Library/Audio/Plug-ins/VST3, or Users/[user account]/Library/Audio/Plug-ins/VST and Users/[user account]/Library/Audio/Plug-ins/VST3) but if not, search for 'plugin name.vst' and 'plugin name.vst3'.
 Or just '*.vst' and '*.vst3'.
 Similarly with AU plugins, to Macintosh HD:/Library/Audio/Plug-Ins/Components/.
 The xtension for AU plugins is .au.

-- If the plugin is found, set the path to the directory where the 'plugin name.dll' file is located as the VST plugins extra search folder, or the directory above it if
+- If the plugin is found, set the path to the folder where the 'plugin name.dll' file is located as the VST plugins extra search folder, or the folder above it if

-the plugin is a sub-directory of a folder containing other plugins.
+the plugin is a sub-folder of a folder containing other plugins.

 - FL Studio Native Plugins - It is possible that the 'Favorite' switch hasn't been selected for the plugin and so it does not show in the list when adding plugins.
 See the section on